Syntax

 Nested Quantifiers

 Quantifiers inside character classes must be explicitly defined.
-Nested or redundant quantifiers, like [a-z]{2}+
+Nested or redundant quantifiers, like [a-z]{2}+, are not allowed.

 Anchors